Programmerchriz/viek-client-management/README.md

 The login endpoint returned the complete user object, including the password.
 The fixed demo token and plaintext password were part of the simplified authentication implementation.

-The JSX runtime error occurred because `React` was not imported in `App.jsx`.
+A JSX runtime error occurred because `React` was not imported in `App.jsx`.

 ## Solutions